Title: Section 400.9 - Transfer and affiliation agreements

 (1) maintain in the administrator's office and available to the department a written copy of each transfer or affiliation agreement;

-(2) include in such agreement reasonable assurance that there will be transfer of the patient or resident whenever deemed medically appropriate and mutually agreed upon by the physician responsible for the medical care in the referring facility and by the physician who will become responsible for the medical care in the receiving facility, or, in the case of a certified home health agency, by the physician who will become responsible for the medical care when such patient or resident is to receive services from the certified home health agency;
+(2) include in such agreement reasonable assurance that there will be transfer of the patient or resident whenever deemed medically appropriate and mutually agreed upon by the physician responsible for the medical care in the referring facility, or by the midwife responsible for the medical care in the case of a referring midwifery birth center, and by the physician who will become responsible for the medical care in the receiving facility, or, in the case of a certified home health agency, by the physician who will become responsible for the medical care when such patient or resident is to receive services from the certified home health agency;

 (3) include in such agreement reasonable assurance that the originating facility will transfer promptly such medical and other information as is relevant to proper care by the receiving facility or home health agency including medical, social, nursing and other care plans; and